 Matthew 9:35 And Jesus went about all the cities and villages, teaching in their synagogues, and preaching the gospel of the kingdom, and healing every sickness and every disease among the people.
 9:36 But when he saw the multitudes, he was moved with compassion on them, because they fainted, and were scattered abroad, as sheep having no shepherd.
 9:37 Then saith he unto his disciples, The harvest truly is plenteous, but the labourers are few; 9:38 Pray ye therefore the Lord of the harvest, that he will send forth labourers into his harvest.

-After His resurrection and ascension to God the Father, Christ commissioned His disciples to go and preach and teach the Gospel message to the world as He had done.
+After His resurrection and ascension to God the Father, Christ commissioned His disciples to go and preach and teach the Gospel of Salvation message to the world as He had done.

 Matthew 28:18 And Jesus came and spake unto them, saying, All power is given unto me in heaven and in earth.
 28:19 Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: 28:20 Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you always, even unto the end of the world.
 Amen.